WRBH: Founding

 In 1994, WRBH purchased a 4,000-square-foot, 19th-century Victorian building on New Orleans’ Magazine Street.
 This location serves as WRBH's recording studio and administrative space.
 In 2000, WRBH added its programming to the internet via live audio streaming and podcasts.

-In 2014, WRBH partnered with HEROfarm, a New Orleans-based marketing and public relations firm, to redesign its logo and website while also making the site fully compatible with screen reading software.
-The station is used by visually-impaired persons in the New Orleans region and others worldwide through its online streaming capabilities.
+In 2014, WRBH partnered with a New Orleans–based marketing and public relations firm to redesign its logo and website while also making the site fully compatible with screen reading software.
+The station is used by visually impaired persons in the New Orleans region and others worldwide through its online streaming capabilities.

 Background

-The majority of information in print and on the internet is not easily accessible to those who cannot read.
+Most information in print and on the internet is not easily accessible to those who cannot read.
 For the blind and print handicapped community, this lack of access to information can increase their sense of isolation, lower their standard of living, and become a serious obstacle in everyday life.
 WRBH seeks to keep everyone equally informed by providing access to news and information, promoting cultural enrichment, and encouraging mental and emotional independence for those who cannot read.

 WRBH offers a wide variety of programming including local and national news, best-selling fiction and non-fiction books, magazine articles, children's books, event calendars, interview segments, health programs, cooking shows, and grocery store ads, as well as shows geared toward Spanish, Haitian, and Vietnamese communities.
 This programming is available 24 hours a day, 365 days a year because of the work of over 150 volunteers who donate nearly 5,000 hours of their time annually.

 WRBH produces several in-house shows including Charlie's Music Show where host Charles Smith interviews musicians of all genres, Writers Forum, which provides an opportunity for local authors to discuss their work, and New Orleans by Mouth, moderated by Amy Sins.

 Audience

-WRBH's target audience is those with difficulty in reading.
-While the majority of reading services for the blind use mechanized voice software, WRBH is the only organization providing this variety of programming via the human voice from over 150 volunteers.
-This makes WRBH's programs particularly of interest to the newly blind or those who have experienced vision loss due to age, since it can take several years for the untrained ear to become accustomed to the speed and cadence of the mechanized voice software.
+WRBH's target audience is those with difficulty reading.
+It also uses real human voices.

-In addition, WRBH's content is also of interest to the general public, who tune in to listen to the news, event listings, best-selling fiction and nonfiction books, short stories, magazine articles, and an array of programs encouraging cultural, educational, and emotional enrichment.
+Reach

-Since 2000, WRBH has served a world-wide audience by making audio streaming and podcasts available free of charge over the internet.
-WRBH's terrestrial broadcasting power is 25,000 watts, making the station's FM signal available across a 90-mile radius stretching over Hancock County, Mississippi and the following Louisiana parishes: Orleans, Jefferson, St. Tammany, St. Charles, St. John, Terrebonne, St. Bernard, and Plaquemines.
+WRBH's terrestrial broadcasting power is 25,000 watts, and the station’s range is 90-mile radius stretching over Hancock County, Mississippi, and the following Louisiana parishes: Orleans, Jefferson, St. Tammany, St. Charles, St. John, Terrebonne, St. Bernard, and Plaquemines.